Hardware and Software Support Policies On-campus

 Information Systems will support:

-All computer equipment purchased by the College or donated to the College, or by any unit within the College with the approval of the Division of Information Systems, the President and/or the Board of Trustees.
+All computer equipment purchased or leased by the College or donated to the College, or by any unit within the College with the approval of the Department of Information Technology Services, the President and/or the Board of Trustees..

 Information Systems does not support:

-- Equipment that is purchased or donated without the approval of the Division of Information Systems, the President and/or the Board of Trustees.
+- Equipment that is purchased or donated without the approval of the Department of Information Technology Services, the President and/or the Board of Trustees.

-- Equipment that has been serviced (the addition or removal of memory or other internal components) by anyone other than a member of the Division of Information Systems staff or a campus-authorized vendor with the recommendation of the Division of Information Systems.
+- Equipment that has been serviced by anyone other than a member of the Department of Information Technology Services staff or a campus-authorized vendor with the recommendation of the Department of Information Technology.

-- Equipment on which the operating system has been upgraded or re-installed by someone other than a member of the Division of Information Systems staff.
+- Equipment on which the operating system has been upgraded or re-installed by someone other than a member of the Department of Information Technology staff.

 Use of Personal Technology

 - The College assumes no liability for personal equipment brought onto any campus or center.
-Personal equipment will not be allowed connection to the College network or other College owned equipment except when approved by the Division of Information Systems.
+Personal equipment will not be allowed connection to the College network or other College owned equipment except when approved by the Department of Information Technology.

-- The Information Systems Division will not provide hardware or software support for personal equipment.
+- The Department of Information Technology will not provide hardware or software support for personal equipment

 All users of College-owned software are obliged to adhere to College Policy 305, "Policy Governing the use of and Duplication of Software".